How to Do Morning Pages: A Step-by-Step Guide for Mental Clarity

 The three non-negotiable rules:

-The method works by outrunning your inner critic.
-Your editor-brain, the one that judges and filters and second-guesses, is still half-asleep in the morning.
-Morning pages take advantage of that window.
-If you’re looking for a broader overview of writing-based self-reflection, the journaling and self-reflection complete guide covers how morning pages fit within a larger system.
+The method works by outrunning your inner critic, which Julia Cameron calls the Censor: the internal editor that judges, filters, and second-guesses every sentence.
+The Censor is still half-asleep first thing in the morning, and morning pages take advantage of that window before it wakes up.
+For a broader overview of writing-based self-reflection, the journaling and self-reflection complete guide covers how morning pages fit within a larger system.

 Why Do Morning Pages Work?
 The Science Behind Freewriting